sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

 and the platform comes with secure boot enabled ONIE already loaded on it.

 # Definition/Abbreviation
-There is a lot of security related terminologies and jargon.
+There are a lot of security related terminologies and jargon.
 Below is a small list to help better understand the document.

 ### Table 1: Abbreviations